terascope/es-rolling-restart/README.md

 When the script runs the Elasticsearch instance on the node will already be stopped.
 It is the script's responsibility to restart it once updates are complete.

 The comma seperated list for a single node from the node_file is passed into the script as an argument.

+Four variables are made available to the script.

+* $MASTER is the master node as provided on the command line.
+* $NODE is the name of the node being restarted.
+This name will include the port.
+* $HOST is the node hostname
+* $PORT is the node port

 Example simple example:
 ```